Olasumbo26/peer_review1/README.md

   HOW TO IMPROVE
-* Spelt incorectly- should be Searching
+* Spelt incorrectly- should be Searching

 * I will write "As a user of the site"